JordanMartinez/learn-halogen/src/ReadMe.md

 4. Overview lifecycle handlers
 5. Expose the real and configurable `component` type we've been hiding with scaffolding and provide a template file for one to copy-paste-and-configure as needed
 6. Overview the "Driver:" configuring where the top-level Halogen component is run and how to communicate with it
+7. A visual flowchart of the entire Halogen control flow
-7. Advanced features and warnings about possible issues
+8. Advanced features and warnings about possible issues
-8. "Where do we go from here?" and linking to other libraries
+9. "Where do we go from here?" and linking to other libraries

 ## Compilation and Viewing Instructions